LuigiVanin/use-auto-width-input/README.md

 A lightweight React hook that automatically adjusts input width based on content.

+> [!WARNING]
-> [!warning] This is a working in progress library and more features will be added in the future, like: more customization via `Option` parameter and function overloading for multiple parameters, giving the hook more flexibility.
+> This is a working in progress library and more features will be added in the future, like: more customization via `Option` parameter and function overloading for multiple parameters, giving the hook more flexibility.

 ## Installation